ipfs/ipfs-docs/docs/essentials/content-addressing.md

 You can use the first few bytes of the CID to interpret the remainder of the content address and know how to decode the content after it's fetched from IPFS.
 For more details, check out the [CID specification](https://github.com/ipld/cid).
 It includes a [decoding algorithm](https://github.com/ipld/cid/blob/ef1b2002394b15b1e6c26c30545fd485f2c4c138/README.md#decoding-algorithm) and links to existing software implementations for decoding CIDs.

-## Explore CIDs for yourself
+## CID Inspector

+It's easy to explore a CID for yourself.
 Want to pull apart a specific CID's multibase, multicodec, or multihash info?
 You can use the [CID Inspector](https://cid.ipfs.io/#QmY7Yh4UquoXHLPFo2XbhXkhBvFoPwmQUSa92pxnxjQuPU) or the [CID Info panel in IPLD Explorer](https://explore.ipld.io/#/explore/QmY7Yh4UquoXHLPFo2XbhXkhBvFoPwmQUSa92pxnxjQuPU) (both links launch using a sample CID) for an interactive breakdown of differently-formatted CIDs.